 High levels can increase your risk of several medical problems such as a heart attack or stroke, and the narrowing of your arteries.
 Any build-up within your artery walls will restrict the blood flow to your heart, brain and the rest of your body, which in turn increases the risk of a blood clot.

 There are several factors which can lead to high cholesterol.
 Causes of high cholesterol include:

 - A family history of stroke or heart disease.

-Other factors to consider include your age, as the older you are the greater the likelihood of your arteries narrowing.
+Age can also be a factor; the older you are, the greater the likelihood of your arteries narrowing.

 There are several scenarios which may lead to your doctor recommending that you have your cholesterol levels tested.
 These include:

-- Being diagnosed with coronary heart disease, a stroke, min-stroke or peripheral arterial disease.
+- Being diagnosed with coronary heart disease, a stroke, mini-stroke or peripheral arterial disease.